What to eat Spain

 Tortilla

 Tortilla, or Spanish omelette, is one of the simplest and most authentic Spanish foods.
-It's similar to a regular omelette made with eggs, except it also has potato and extra virgin olive oil.
+It's similar to a regular omelette made with eggs, except it has potatoes and extra virgin olive oil.
 A plain tortilla is delicious, but you may also like to add chorizo, cherry tomatoes, peppers or other vegetables.
-Tortilla is often served as part of a tapas spread and is a great option for vegetarians wanting something hearty.

 albondigas, a spanish tapa starter